-Stephen Resch, MPH, PhD, is a Lecturer on Health Decision Science in the Department of Health Policy and Management and Deputy Director of the Center for Health Decision Science at the Harvard T.H.
+Stephen Resch, MPH, PhD, is a Lecturer on Health Decision Science in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health.
 Dr. Resch’s research focuses on advancing the use of decision analytic approaches in health policy making and health program management.
 He holds an MPH from Yale University and a PhD from Harvard University.

 Constructs decision analytic models, explores costing methods, employs computer simulation to predict benefits, costs and social impacts of policy options.